Anuraag20/pndconsole/README.md

 ## Detailed Report
 This project was done as a part of my masters.
 The full project report can be found [here](https://anuraag.tech/media/msc-project-report.pdf).

+## Running the application
+The dockerized version of the application along with instructions to run the same can be found [here](https://github.com/Anuraag20/pndtracker).